ayurovsky/ayurovsky.github.io/_pages/cv.md

 - **2010** - **Yurovsky A**, Moret BME.
 FluRF.
 Poster presentation at the 1st European Student Council Symposium workshop at the 9th European Conference on Computational Biology (ECCB-10), September 2010.

 ### Campus Talks and Panel Discussions

+- **2024** - Panelist for CELT AI Ethics in Teaching and Learning Panel, Stony Brook, NY, invited by Rose Tirotta-Esposito, February 20, 2024.

 - **2023** - Panelist for CSTEP Biomedical Engineering Panel, Stony Brook, NY, invited by Daniene Byrne, October 4, 2023.